iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 > Forces you to page back through EVERY month of EVERY year to get to your date of birth, rather than either just typing it or selecting the year from a list.
 I just don't have enough time to page back that far.<br> :date: __2021-03-09 15:51:30__

-> Had to go back 73yrs just to get to your site with a arrow one by one.<br> :date: __2021-03-04 18:57:57__

-> So introverted I was never around anyone long enough to set it off, but I was around people who contracted covid<br> :date: __2021-02-25 14:50:54__

-> Same old info every day.
-Got name in 5-6 places.
-Much more vaccine than Delivery<br> :date: __2021-02-07 23:49:49__

-> Exposure alert does not work, or I'll get a call next month that I've been exposed to COVID 6 weeks after it matters.
-A co-worker, that has the app with the alert ON, tested positive weeks ago.
-I work side by side with him everyday and found out a week after he was out why he was out.
-Not through the app though.<br> :date: __2021-01-31 00:01:31__

 #### 1-star reviews